A damped forward EMI model for a horizontally stratified earth: Comparison between the damped model and the exact iterative solution

 To compare our new model we consider two systems: one with high and one with low conductivity.
 For two reasons, only the imaginary part of the secondary field is considered.
-First of all the McNeill result has no real part, and therefore a direct comparison is not possible.
+First of all the LIN result has no real part, and therefore a direct comparison is not possible.
 Secondly, the magnetic field due to the source dipole is real and substantially larger than the secondary field in magnitude.
 Experimental (or even numerical) measurements with high precision are therefore quite difficult.
-For all systems we use a dipole with an angular frequency of \SI{1e4}{\radian\per\second}, while for the intercoil distance we take up to \SI{20}{\meter}.
-Both are realistic values, see for example~\cite{noauthor_conductivity_2016}.
+For all systems we use a dipole with a frequency of \SI{1.6}{\kilo\hertz}, while for the intercoil distance we take up to \SI{20}{\meter}.
+These values are based on a typical configuration of the GEONICS EM34 system.

-Let us first consider a soil with a ``normal'' conductivity.
-In Figure~\ref{fig:loopRhoLow} the relative error of both the McNeill and the damped model with respect to the result from a Finite Element Method (FEM) is plotted for different intercoil distances.
-This ``exact'' result was obtained from a simulation in \textsc{COMSOL} within a cylinder with height \SI{100}{\metre} and radius \SI{100}{\metre}.
-For both models, a larger intercoil distance causes the LIN requirements to fail which we notice due to an increase in error.
-However, we also notice that the damped model has a considerably smaller error due to the implemented interaction.

-We conclude the same for a more conductive soil (see Figure~\ref{fig:loopRhoHigh}).
-The error increases with $\rho$ at almost the same rate but starts at a larger value.
-We also notice that the $\rho$-component has a much smaller error.

-For the two cases and for all intercoil distances, our model has an error almost ten times smaller than the McNeill model.
-If we limit ourselves to an intercoil distance of \SI{10}{\metre} the error remains smaller than 10\%, even for the more conductive soils.
+In Figure~\ref{fig:loopRho} and~\ref{fig:loopRhoApparent} the relative error of the magnetic field and the apparent conductivity are plotted, respectively.
+We considered four profiles, two discontinuous and two continuous ones.
+Each type has two profiles representing a conductive and a resistive soil.
+For all four profiles we can report that our model has an error almost ten times smaller than the LIN error.
+Not only is the error smaller than the LIN model, it also remains smaller than 5\% for intercoil distance below 10~m.
+This percentage corresponds to the measurement error (see e.g.~\cite{gf_instruments_gf_2018} or~\cite{geonics_limited_geophysical_2018}).
+For more resistive soils the error remains smaller than 1\% for intercoil distances lower than 10~m.
+We also observe that the error is larger for the stratified soils than for a continuous profile.

+As expected, the error increases with intercoil distance and conductivity.
+To test the limits of our model, the relative error is plotted function of the induction number $\sqrt{\frac{\omega\mu\sigma_{a}}{2}}s$ (see Figure~\ref{fig:loopInduction}).
+To obtain this plot we considered different soils (conductivity profiles based on borehole data and artificial two layered soils with $\sigma < \SI{0.5}{\siemens\per\meter}$), frequencies ($f < \SI{1.6}{\kilo\hertz}$) and intercoil distances ($s < \SI{20}{\meter}$); the three parameters defining the induction number.
+If we demand an error smaller than 1\%, the induction number should be smaller than 0.004 and 0.05 respectively for the LIN and the damped model.
+The 5\% error corresponds with an upper limit of 0.029 and 0.31 respectively for the LIN and damped model.
+Summarizing, the latter performs an order of magnitude better than the former.
+We notice that these maximal induction numbers are conservative estimates, as will become clear for example from the hydrogeological example in Section~\ref{sec:salt}.